square/xcknife/TestDumper/README.md

 # TestDumper - EXPERIMENTAL

 Utility that replaces xctool for enumerating tests.
-It requires the `build-for-testing` feature Xcode8 introduced on xcodebuild.
+It requires the `build-for-testing` feature Xcode 8 introduced on xcodebuild.
 In particular, it leverages the xctestrun file (see `man xcodebuild.xctestrun`).

 ## Building.